av-maramzin/icsa-dswp/README.md

 The `test` directory contains example programs on which the DSWP pass can be tested and demonstrated.

+### Code Structure

+This section talks about the source code of the project.
+It is meant to be read while looking at the source code, so go ahead and open an editor.

+#### Dependence.h

+(please update the documenting comment in pass/include/Dependence.h if you modify this section)

+The starting point for understanding the code is the `Dependence.h` header file.
+It implements the template class `DependenceGraph<ValueType>`.
+This class represents dependences between abstract objects of type `ValueType` - let's call these objects 'nodes' for the sake of discussion.
+The dependences are represented as a map from nodes to sets of nodes that depend on them.

+It is worth noting that nodes are not stored in the Graph, but elsewhere, and are referenced by using pointers to them.
+For example, if the node `Value` has type `ValueType *` then internally for the `DependenceGraph` class the nodes which depend on `Value` are stored in the set accessed as `Nodes[Value]`.
+The type of this set is `std::set<ValueType *>`.
+In other words, the type of `Nodes` is `std::map<ValueType*, std::set<ValueType *>>`.

+There is a common sense interface exposed by `DependenceGraph<ValueType>`, allowing users to add and remove nodes, add edges, check if a node depends on another one, and clear the graph.
+There are also `begin` and `end` iterators which allow the traversal of the nodes of the graph, and are nothing but aliases for the `begin` and `end` iterators of the underlying `map` structure.
+This allows the user to corrupt the `DependenceGraph` structure, which we hope they won't do.

+The type of the node iterators are `std::map<ValueType *, std::set<ValueType *>>::iterator` (aliased to `nodes_iterator`), thus in order to traverse the dependants of a single node, one needs to use `iterator->second.begin()` and `iterator->second.end()`.
+The type of these iterators is `std::set<ValueType *>::iterator` (aliased to `dependant_iterator`).

+### DDG.h and DDG.cpp

+(please update the documenting comments in `pass/include/DDG.h` and `pass/src/DDG.cpp` if you modify this section)

+The simplest use of the `DependenceGraph` class is in the implementation of the Data Dependence Graph (DDG) LLVM function pass, which builds the DDG of a function using the def-use chains of instructions.
+The header file `DDG.h` defines a trivial `FunctionPass` - `DataDependenceGraphPass`.
+The non-trivial parts of the definition are that it is storing an instance of `DependenceGraph<Instruction>` which can be accessed via a getter method and cleared via `releaseMemory()`, and the declaration inside `getAnalysisUsage()` that the pass doesn't modify the given `LLVM IR` in any way.

+The implementation of the pass is in the source file `DDG.cpp`.
+It includes some LLVM boilerplate (registering the pass), but the entry point is the `runOnFunction` method.
+It first loops over the instructions of a function and adds them to the internal (for the pass) `DependenceGraph` as nodes.
+Then it goes over the instructions again and adds all of their 'users' from their def-use chain as nodes dependant on the instructions in the `DependenceGraph`.

+This pass is useless on its own, as there is no way to extract its result.
+For this reason, we need to look at `DDGPrinter.h` and `DDGPrinter.cpp`.

 [ottoni2005]: (http://dl.acm.org/citation.cfm?id=1100543)
 [2011-dswp-prj]: (http://www.cs.cmu.edu/~fuyaoz/courses/15745/)
 [2013-dswp-prj]: (http://www.cs.cmu.edu/~avelingk/compilers/)